Giphy: Attempted acquisition by Meta Platforms

 In May 2020, it was announced that Giphy had agreed to be acquired by Facebook Inc. (now Meta Platforms), with a reported purchase price of $400 million.
 Facebook services had accounted for roughly half of Giphy's overall traffic.
 Giphy was to be integrated with the staff of Facebook subsidiary Instagram, although Facebook stated that there would be no immediate changes to the service.
 Facebook discontinued Giphy's display advertising program upon the purchase.

 The acquisition faced scrutiny due to recent privacy scandals surrounding Facebook.
 The United Kingdom's Competition and Markets Authority (CMA) argued that the deal was potentially anti-competitive and began a probe.
 In June 2020, the CMA issued an enforcement order prohibiting Giphy from being fully integrated into Facebook, pending a future ruling.

 In August 2021, the CMA issued preliminary findings, arguing that there was the risk that Facebook could pull Giphy's services from competitors, or require them to provide more user data as a condition of service.
 It also showed concerns over the market share of Facebook's advertising services.
 On November 30, 2021, the CMA ruled that Meta would be required to divest Giphy.
 On July 18, 2022, the Competition Appeal Tribunal ordered the CMA to re-evaluate its decision on procedural grounds, as it "failed to properly consult" and "wrongly excised portions" of its decision.
 It otherwise upheld most of the CMA's original decision.

 On October 18, 2022, the CMA ruled for a second time that Meta be required to divest Giphy, stating that Meta already controls half of the advertising in the UK.
 Meta agreed to the sale, though it stated that it disagrees with the decision itself.

+In May 2023, Shutterstock announced it would buy Giphy from Meta Platforms Inc for $53 million in cash.
+The acquisition was completed on June 23, 2023.